Frequently Asked Questions

 - Are the Seasonal Streamflow Forecasts related to the Bureau's Seasonal Climate Outlooks?

 The amount of runoff and streamflow from a catchment is very dependent on the rainfall and catchment conditions such as soil moisture.
 It is possible to record high flow from a catchment that receives median rainfall when the catchment is saturated.
 It is also possible to record low flow from a catchment that receives median rainfall if the catchment is very dry.
-Intensity can also influence soil moisture and runoff.
+Rainfall intensity and duration can also influence soil moisture and runoff.
 Some catchments need heavy rainfall to produce runoff.
 A season with many rain days and low daily rainfall totals may record a high three-monthly rainfall total but still not provide high runoff.

 - How can high streamflows be recorded when a catchment receives below average rainfall?